Frequently Asked Questions

 Given that the study of the Holocaust is a central component of the program, does the Fellowship primarily encourage Jewish students to apply?

 No. FASPE seeks future leaders and thoughtful thinkers.
 There are no religious, racial, ideological, political, gender, or socioeconomic preferences for our applicants.
 Our Fellowship trips are interdisciplinary, meaning that Fellows who study and work in different professions travel and attend site visits together.
 Every year, our alumni report that participating in the Fellowship with individuals with different backgrounds and worldviews is one of the most enriching components of the program.
-The future of ethical leadership is an inclusive one, and we welcome all interested applicants who meet eligibility criteria to apply.
+We welcome and encourage all interested applicants fall within eligibility guidelines to apply.

 FASPE is committed to covering all program costs and related travel so that financial ability does not affect participation.
 Costs covered include: